03 July 2020

 - Employers should include employees working from home in all necessary communications and ensure that they look after employee’s physical and mental wellbeing.

-- Arrange homeworking, DSE risk assessments and appropriate training for long-term home workers.
+- Arrange homeworking and DSE risk assessments and appropriate training for long-term home workers who are contractually required to work from home.

 Increase the frequency surface cleaning in the workplace